pesumca/pesumca.github.io/_posts/2019-02-03-register-for-prakalpa-2019-mca.md

 ## Details

-Registrations For Prakalpa 2019 Now Open!
+Registrations For Prakalpa 2019 Now Closed.
 All events below are conducted by the department of MCA, PES University

 **Important Update:** Events schedule has been updated.
 Please check the table below.